ppichugin/ppichugin/README.md

 ### 👨‍💻 About Me :

-I am a Java Developer from Kazakhstan.
+I am a Java Developer.

 - 💖 Programming & software development are my passions.
 - ⚡ In my free time, I keep learning on other modern software development technologies.